klarubbio/klarubbio.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a first year Computer Science Ph.D. student at Brown University.
-My primary research interest is sociotechnical systems, specifically concerning online harm.

-Technologies make assumptions about behavior, and I'm interested in understanding what happens when those assumptions fail to consider some users' preferences and needs.
-I'm particularly interested in evaluating and improving emerging technologies, like extended reality and artificial intelligence.

-Previously, I earned a B.S. in Computer Science from the University of Florida.
-I did fun research projects on [applications of eye tracking](https://klarubbio.github.io/projects/2_project/), [interpersonal interactions in virtual reality](https://klarubbio.github.io/projects/1_project/), and [more](https://klarubbio.github.io/projects/)!
+I'm a Ph.D. student at Brown University studying computer science.
+My research focuses on leveraging user-generated data to enhance users' productivity and well-being in ways that are sensitive to privacy and other relevant concerns.
+I am particularly interested in the uses of behavioral data collected by [extended reality](https://klarubbio.github.io/projects/2_project/) and [human-ai](TODO: add linky to new project) interfaces.

+Previously, I did my undergrad at the University of Florida.
+In my free time, I can usually be found baking a sweet treat, watching Gators football/gymnastics, hiking, going to concerts, or hiding from the cold at hot yoga.